 Continue Exploring

-[[Representativeness Heuristic]] — The mechanism that causes base rate neglect: judging by resemblance
+[[Representativeness Heuristic]] — The mechanism that causes base-rate neglect: judging by resemblance rather than statistics

-[[Narrative Fallacy]] — Why causal stories are processed while statistical distributions are ignored
+[[Narrative Fallacy]] — Why causal stories are processed and statistical information is ignored

 📚 From Thinking, Fast and Slow by Daniel Kahneman — Get the book